Withdrawal from NATO: United Kingdom

 Other independence parties including the Scottish Socialist Party and the Scottish Greens as well as some in the SNP (mainly on the left) do not support Scotland's membership and would not want to join if Scotland becomes independent.

 The Welsh nationalist party Plaid Cymru is completely opposed to NATO membership and supports withdrawal from the alliance if Welsh independence is achieved.
 Instead the party advocates a defence position of non-alignment similar to that of Ireland.
 The leader of Plaid Cymru at the time, Leanne Wood criticized her Scottish counterparts in an interview.

 Among the parties in Northern Ireland, NATO policy tends to follow along the unionist-nationalist axis using the basis of the UK's membership and Ireland's non-alignment.
 All the main parties that support Northern Ireland being part of the United Kingdom including the Ulster Unionists and the Democratic Unionist parties, support NATO membership.
 Meanwhile, the parties that advocate unification of Northern Ireland with the Republic of Ireland, including SDLP and Sinn Féin, support Irish neutrality.
-Among the non-sectarian parties which are parties are neither unionist nor nationalist; the Alliance Party supports NATO membership, while the Green Party is ambiguous in its viewpoint.
+Among the non-sectarian parties which are parties are neither unionist nor nationalist; the Alliance Party supports NATO membership, People Before Profit is strongly opposed, while the Green Party is ambiguous in its viewpoint.

-Among British non-governmental organisations, both the pacifist Campaign for Nuclear Disarmament and the Stop the War Coalition advocates British withdrawal from the alliance.
+Among British non-governmental organisations, both the pacifist Campaign for Nuclear Disarmament and the Stop the War Coalition advocate British withdrawal from the alliance.

 United States

-The United States has maintained longstanding support to NATO.
-Most recently, the National Defense Authorization Act for Fiscal Year 2024, enacted on 22 December 2023, prohibits the President from unilaterally withdrawing from NATO without approval of a two-third Senate super-majority or an act of Congress.
-The bill provision came amidst then-presidential candidate Donald Trump's mixed messages on NATO.
-However, it is unclear whether the law can legally stop the President from unilaterally withdrawing, because of constitutional authority that the President has regarding foreign policy.